 The table below shows the key figures from PCI’s income statement in its last five financial years (the company has a financial year that ends on 30 June every year):

 Source: S&P Global Market Intelligence

-Over the past five years, the company’s revenue, gross profit and net profit have been erratic.
+Over the past five years, the company’s revenue, gross profit and net profit had been erratic.
 This could mean that PCI is struggling to grow its business.